KPZ fluctuations in the planar stochastic heat equation: Exponential moments off a small set for planar Brownian motion

 We will control paths through two parameters.
 Fix $\kappa \in (0,1/2)$, and let $\bx(\eps)$ be the set of $\eps\times \eps$ closed boxes with corners in $\eps \mathbb Z^2$.

-The first is the H\"older norm of the paths, the second measures the regularity of the occupation measure at a grid of times. \begin{proposition} Let $B,B'$ be independent copies of planar Brownian motion or Brownian bridge on the time interval $[0,1]$, variance $I$ and arbitrary drift or endpoints.
+The first is the H\"older norm of the paths, the second measures the regularity of the occupation measure at a grid of times.
+When these two quantities are controlled, the two Brownian motions will not be able to spend enough time at a single place to ruin the exponential moments of intersection local times. \begin{proposition} Let $B,B'$ be independent copies of planar Brownian motion or Brownian bridge on the time interval $[0,1]$, variance $I$ and arbitrary drift or endpoints.
 Let $\eps, \delta, \gamma>0$.
 Let $A$ be the event that